Take control of your anxiety.

 Learn skills for leading a less stressful, more satisfying life.

-Dialectical Behavior Therapy (DBT) is very effective at helping people manage the intense, negative emotions that contribute to anxiety, depression, relationship conflict, and instability.
-DBT can help you strengthen your ability to handle distress without losing control or reacting in ways that disrupt your life and your connection to others.
+Anxiety-focused Dialectical Behavior Therapy (A-DBT) is the best collection of coping skills—all in one place—that provides long-lasting relief from the obsessive thinking patterns that contribute to anxiety, depression, isolation, and a limited quality of life.
+A-DBT can help you strengthen your ability to handle distress without avoiding life or reacting in ways that undermine your goals and your connection to others.

 Our A-DBT program is tailored very specifically for individuals with anxiety disorders.

 While DBT was developed originally to support individuals with personality disorders, its concepts and tools are also tremendously useful to people who are living with anxiety disorders, including OCD as well as generalized, specific, and social anxiety.
 A-DBT actually enhances traditional exposure work common in anxiety treatment.

 A-DBT can teach you four essential skills to achieve better emotional control and build your emotional confidence:

 Distress Tolerance will strengthen your resilience and help you accurately size up and approach, rather than avoid, situations where you feel fearful or uncertain.
 Over time, you’ll learn the behavior necessary to create new, more comfortable experiences.

 Mindfulness will help you feel more present and connected in your life and focus less on intrusive, repetitive thoughts about experiences from the past or anxiety-provoking possibilities in the future.
 Mindfulness also will help you overcome persistent, negative judgments about yourself, others, and the situations you encounter in life, so you can own and push beyond your fears and doubt to participate in meaningful life experiences.